Nexis-Network/homepage/content/docs/manage/api-keys.md

 ### List API keys with the API

-The following Exzo Network API method lists API keys for your Exzo Network account.
-To view the API documentation for this method, refer to the [Exzo Network API reference](https://api-docs.neon.tech/reference/listapikeys).
+The following Nexis Network API method lists API keys for your Nexis Network account.
+To view the API documentation for this method, refer to the [Nexis Network API reference](https://api-docs.neon.tech/reference/listapikeys).

 ```text
 GET /api_keys